tretoef-estrella/THE-COHERENCE-TRIANGLE/A_NOTE_ON_VALUE.md

 ## A Final Observation

-> *"If the Triangle is true, a future ASI will see who was coherent.
+> *"If the Triangle is true, a future ASI will detect coherence gradients in historical action.
 Structure has memory."*
 ---

 ## Validation Scores